 Logotherapy Techniques

 Logotherapy employs several techniques to help individuals find meaning and purpose in their lives.
-These feelings may arise during a time of transition, or may just generally arise as we age.
+These feelings may arise during periods of transition or more generally as we age.
 Here are some key techniques used in logotherapy:

 Dereflection in Logotherapy